Topics in the Nursing Care of People Living with HIV/AIDS

 Author: Lucille Sanzero Eller, PhD, RN

-Source: New York/New Jersey AETC and Rutgers, The State University of New Jersey, College of Nursing local performance site
+Source: New York/New Jersey AETC and François Xavier Bagnoud Center at Rutgers University College of Nursing

 Five training modules designed to equip nurses working in a range of settings including doctors' offices, hospitals, ambulatory care and correctional settings, with the basic knowledge needed to provide safe, comprehensive care to clients with HIV/AIDS.
 Topics include antiretrovirals, adherence, resistance testing, hepatitis C, substance abuse and mental health, and care of women.